CIVILIAN CAREERS

 JOB INFORMATION

-NOTE: The upper pay range reflects possible wage rates for internal County transfers and promotions.
-For transfers and promotions, wage rates are calculated per County policy.
+NOTE: The upper pay range reflects possible wage rates for internal County transfers and promotions, which are calculated per County policy.
 For external hires, offers are made at the base wage rate.

 Frederick County Government values the principles of diversity and inclusion, and strives to ensure equal opportunities for its workforce, applicants and community members.
 If you are a person who wants to make a difference, give back to your community, and be a voice for change, apply to Frederick County Government today.